 Bill ID/Topic Location Summary Position SB 1 Atkins D California Environmental, Public Health, and Workers Defense Act of 2019.
-6/19/2019- A. NAT.
-RES.
-6/19/2019-From committee: Do pass and re-refer to Com. on NAT.
-RES.
-(Ayes 6.
-Noes 1.)
-(June 18).
-Re-referred to Com. on NAT.
-RES.
+5/21/2019- S. THIRD READING 5/21/2019-Read second time and amended.
+Ordered to third reading.
 (1)The federal Clean Air Act regulates the discharge of air pollutants into the atmosphere.
 The federal Clean Water Act regulates the discharge of pollutants into water.
 The federal Safe Drinking Water Act establishes drinking water standards for drinking water systems.
 The federal Endangered Species Act of 1973 generally prohibits activities affecting threatened and endangered species listed pursuant to that act unless authorized by a permit from the United States Fish and Wildlife Service or the National Marine Fisheries Service, as appropriate.
 This bill would require specified agencies to take prescribed actions regarding certain federal requirements and standards pertaining to air, water, and protected species, as specified.
 By imposing new duties on local agencies, this bill would impose a state-mandated local program.
 This bill contains other related provisions and other existing laws.
 SB 43 Allen D Carbon taxes.
-6/6/2019-A. NAT.
-RES.
-6/17/2019-From committee with author's amendments.
-Read second time and amended.
-Re- referred to Com. on NAT.
-RES.
+5/21/2019- S. THIRD READING 5/21/2019-Read second time and amended.
+Ordered to third reading.
 The California Global Warming Solutions Act of 2006 designates the State Air Resources Board as the state agency charged with monitoring and regulating sources of emissions of greenhouse gases.
-The state board is required to approve a statewide greenhouse gas emissions limit equivalent to the statewide greenhouse gas emissions are reduced to at least 40% below the 1990 level by 2030.
-This bill would require the state board, no later than January 1, 2022, to submit a report to the Legislature on the findings from a study, as specified, to determine the feasibility and practicality of assessing the carbon intensity of all retail products subject to the tax imposed pursuant to the Sales and Use Tax Law, so that the total carbon equivalent emissions associated with such retail products can be quantified.
+The state board is required to approve a statewide greenhouse gas emissions limit equivalent to the statewide greenhouse gas emissions level in 1990 to be achieved by 2020 and to ensure that statewide greenhouse gas emissions are reduced to at least 40% below the 1990 level by 2030.
+This bill would require the state board, no later than January 1, 2022, to submit a report to the Legislature on the findings from a study, as specified, to determine the feasibility and practicality of assessing the carbon intensity of all retail products subject to the tax imposed pursuant to the Sales and Use Tax Law.
 This bill contains other existing laws.